 The term Field Strip means basically removing the slide from the frame, and the removing the recoil spring, guide rod and barrel.
 Once this is accomplished, these components can then be cleaned and lubed as outlined in my article: Cleaning a Kimber 1911.

-You can also watch my videos.
+You can also watch my videos at the bottom of this post.
 The first is for the Field Strip and the second is the reassembly.

 Reassembly of your 1911 5″ Government Pistol

 Place the slide upside down on your bench and slide the barrel into the slide.

 Line up the barrel bushing as shown, press it into place firmly against the front of the slide.